mdarora/BookStore_project/README.txt

 	-Because additional projects were not included in my github repo before, I created a new repo on github and added this readme and starting the new projct from starting
 0332
 	-Commented signin flag in startup.cs file
+0347
+	-checked debugging by adding breakpoint on privacy view